MohammadHasan249/PizzaParlour-REST-API/README.md

     Do not run this while PizzaParlour.py or main.py is active.
     This should be run on its own.

-Pair Programming:
-    Feature 1:
-        Driver: Haider
-        Navigator: Mohammad
-        Details: We implemented the Menu and MenuItem infrastructure needed for the Menu to be displayed as well as for its items to be capable of being ordered (we have had to make some changes it later on but the Driver and Observer did not change).
-    Feature 2:
-        Driver: Mohammad
-        Navigator: Haider
-        Details: We implemented the Order infrastructure needed for the order to be displayed as well as items being able to be ordered and changed.
-        We also implemented an ItemFactory that allows us to initialize items directly, without needing to worry about the types of items being initialized.
-Finally, we implemented the Delivery infrastructure that allows the user to have their order delivered to their address.
-    Reflection:
-	    Pros: We were able to code with little to no errors because of this technique.
-It also allowed us to create cleaner code than if we had coded individually.
-	    Cons: It might not have been worth it due to our timezone differences as it was a somewhat time-consuming process (since it required two people to be active at the same time which was a hurdle as we both were living in different timezones, one in Ontario, Canada and the other in U.A.E.)
-	    Conclusion: Although it has its pros, we do not think that this process was worth the effort.
-In our opinion, it would have been more worthwhile to have one person code the feature and the other look at it later on at a more comfortable time.

 How we represented objects and the relationships between these objects:
     1) MenuItem.py holds the MenuItem class which represents the items on the menu to be shown to the user.
 It contains all the relevant information about a